-5. Unfortunately, their strength and perceived insensitivity to pain lead to being exploited by humans and made to fight.
+5. Unfortunately, their strength and perceived insensitivity to pain has led to their being exploited by humans and made to fight.

 There is also a rumor that pit bulls have “locking jaws” that make them a fearsome breed.
 While these dogs do have a strong jaw, their jaws do not physiologically lock.
 This is a behavioral trait specific to the dog itself, NOT the breed as a whole.